days until Christmas Get a ready-to-host trivia pack →

 During WWI, British and German soldiers spontaneously ceased fighting on Christmas Day, exchanged gifts, and played football between the trenches.

-Host a Professional Christmas Trivia Night
+The Christmas Trivia Night Pack

 Latest from the Blog